All About the Cotton Rose

 Originating in China, the cotton rose isn't a rose, but a species of hibiscus (Hibiscus mutabilis).
 Sometimes called the Confederate rose because according to legend, it for that name from the flowers soaking up the blood spilled on battlefields during the civil war.
 Felder Rushing, co-author of Passalong Plants, an extremely popular and influential book on Southern gardening, recalls that ladies in Mobile, Alabama gave these flowers to Confederate soldiers returning home from the war.

 Some folks call the plant "cotton rose," because its leaves resemble cotton foliage and its round flower buds remind them of cotton bolls.
-This makes sense, because cotton and Confederate rose both belong to the mallow family, the Malvaceae.
+This makes sense, because cotton and cotton rose both belong to the mallow family, the Malvaceae.
 (See?
 I do know some real horticulture.)